-\textbf{Techniques:} Our main technical contribution lies in the tools we use for the lower bounds.
-By viewing the privacy mechanism as a noisy channel with certain constraints, we are able to use information theoretic methods to obtain bounds on private learning.
-Although these connections between privacy and mutual information have been considered in previous works (refer \cite{2party,Renyi}), our work is novel in that: a) it illustrates its application to problems in private learning (via Fano's inequality), and b) it shows how non-trivial bounds can be obtained via careful analysis of the information leakage in private mechanisms.
-Towards the latter, we formalize a notion of `channel mis-alignment' between the `sampling channel' (the partial ratings submitted by users) and the privatization channel.
+\textbf{Techniques:} Our main technical contribution lies in the tools we use for the lower bounds in the information-scarce setting.
+By viewing the privacy mechanism as a noisy channel with appropriate constraints, we are able to use information theoretic methods to obtain bounds on private learning.
+Although connections between privacy and mutual information have been considered before (refer \cite{2party,Renyi}), existing techniques do not capture the change in sample-complexity in high-dimensional regimes.
+We formalize a new notion of `channel mis-alignment' between the `sampling channel' (the partial ratings known to the users) and the privatization channel.
 In Section~\ref{sec:LBscarce} we provide a structural lemma (Lemma~\ref{lemma:Ibnd}) that quantifies this mismatch under general conditions, and demonstrate its use by obtaining tight lower bounds under $1$-bit (non-private) sketches.
 In Section~\ref{ssec:LB} we use it to obtain tight lower bounds under local-DP.
-In Section~\ref{sec:extn} we discuss its application to adaptive local-DP algorithms, establishing a lower bound of order $\Omega(N\log N)$, which also refines Informal Theorem 1.
-Though we focus on the item clustering problem, the lower bounds thus obtained {\it apply to learning any finite hypothesis class under privacy constraints}, and offer scope for further extensions.
+In Section~\ref{ssec:adaptive} we discuss its application to adaptive local-DP algorithms, establishing a lower bound of order $\Omega(N\log N)$ -- note that this again is a refinement on the bound in Theorem~\ref{Thm:basiclb}.
+Though we focus on the item clustering problem, our lower bounds \emph{apply to learning any finite hypothesis class under privacy constraints}.

 The information theoretic results also suggest that $1$-bit privatized sketches are sufficient for learning in such scenarios.
 Based on this intuition, we show how existing spectral-clustering techniques can be extended to private learning in some regimes.
 More significantly, in the information-scarce regime, where spectral learning fails, we develop a novel algorithm based on blind probing of a large set of items.
-This algorithm, in addition to being private and having optimal sample complexity in many regimes, triggers several interesting open questions, which we discuss in Section~\ref{sec:extn}.
+This algorithm, in addition to being private and having optimal sample-complexity in many regimes, suggests several interesting open questions, which we discuss in Section~\ref{sec:extn}.